-For his part, Liama council of chiefs, chairman Chief Loveday attributed the crisis to the discovery for crude oil on a farm settlement in the area, adding that three of their youths (from Lima community) were kidnapped and beaten up by suspected youths from Egweama while accompanying a tug boat to the rig, and as result youths from the latter area went for reprisal attacks.
+matter decisively.
+For his part, Liama council of chiefs, chairman Chief to Egweama not Liama as being safety of lives and property, just as he urged the people Loveday attributed the crisis to to guard against a repeat of the discovery of crude oil on military incidents at Odi, a farm settlement in the area.
+Objoku and Odioma which he adding that three of their youths (from Lima community) were Earlier, Egweama council of kidnapped and beaten up by Chiefs chairman O.A Basuten suspected youths from Egweama had blamed people of Liama while accompanying a tug boat to the rig, and as result youths from the latter area went for reprisal